mech/Notes/HR/jobline.md

 # Jobline's Problem

+Make customer WANT and VALUE your product.
+Bring CLARITY to everything.
+No out-of-context.
+Communicate and give context and clarity to the tasks/services you offer.

+Transform human capabilities.

+Opportunity for impact in HR industry.
+In the HR, people have jobs to get done.

+Faster?
+But wrong outcome?

+Critical success, but business failure.

 [Data, not source code.
 Company workers will change their activities to align with the company data feed.](http://techcrunch.com/2015/12/15/the-golden-age-of-open-source-has-arrived/)

 > Amazon owns the service that lets users instantly view, investigate and select products.
 Uber owns the service that connects people immediately needing a ride to cars that will take them to their destination.
 What service does your business own, and who and what does it connect?
 Therein lies the secret to monetization, and ultimately long-term success.